nathannguyen58/Gomoku-Game/README.md

 java Gomoku 7 should start a game with a 19x19 grid and to win you need 7 in a row, and java Gomoku 6 15 12 should start a game with 15 rows and 12 columns and to win you need 6 in a row.
 # Testing
 This game has been rigorously unit tested using JUnit framework.
-Details regarding specific tests are detailed in the Gomoku Testing PDF file.
+Details regarding specific tests are detailed in the Gomoku Testing Document PDF file.